stratdev3/SimpleW/documentation/docs/api-request.md

 - the content-type set by client need to be `application/json` which is the default for axios.

-## POST body (application/x-www-form-urlencoded) deserialization helper
+## Body (application/x-www-form-urlencoded) deserialization helper

-You can use the `BodyMap()` method for reading POST body and deserialize to an object instance.
+You can use the `BodyMap()` method for reading `Request.Body` and deserialize to an object instance.

 Frontend send POST json data